 Lenders generally provide mortgage agreements for properties that are in good condition.
 That is, they are considered to be of an immediate liveable standard.
 Some of the properties commonly offered for sale at auctions include tenanted properties (which are suitable for buy-to-let mortgages), properties that have been repossessed and are being sold by a lender and properties that are being sold by relatives of the owner who has died.
 Lenders are generally happy to provide mortgages for these three types of property.

 Some properties, however, are unmortgageable.
-They may have Japanese knotweed on the grounds, the property may have subsidence or the property might have a short leasehold, for example.
-We recommend that you have a survey carried out on the property before the auction date so that you are fully aware of any issues you may be faced with.
+There may be Japanese knotweed on the grounds, for example, or a property may have subsidence.
+Another reason may be that a property has a short leasehold.
+We recommend that you have a survey carried out on the property before the auction date.
+This ensures you are fully aware of any issues you may be faced with.
 Dilapidated properties are also not usually acceptable for mortgage purposes due to the costs involved to renovate them into a liveable condition.

 If you’re specifically looking for a renovation project, we can arrange alternative auction finance for you, such as a commercial loan.
 After sufficient improvement to the property, you can then apply for a mortgage if you want to.
-A renovation project is where the bridging loan we mentioned earlier is useful as you can complete sufficient work before switching to your prearranged mortgage.
+A renovation project is where the bridging loan we mentioned earlier is useful.
+This is because you can complete sufficient work before switching to your prearranged mortgage.